How To Install Apache web server on Debian 11

 CPU: 69ms

 Now you can access the default Apache web page.
-To do this you need your server’s IP address.
-If you don’t have your IP address you can get it with these ways.
+To do this, you need your server’s IP address.
+If you don’t have your IP address you can get it in these ways.

 Run the following command to get your IP address: